dsindex/syntaxnet/README.md

 3. where does the difference(84.79% - 83.21%) come from?
 as mentioned https://research.googleblog.com/2016/08/meet-parseys-cousins-syntax-for-40.html
-syntaxnet team try to find good hyperparameters by using MapReduce. for example, the hyperparameters for POS tagger may include :
+they found good hyperparameters by using MapReduce. for example, the hyperparameters for POS tagger :
   - POS_PARAMS=128-0.08-3600-0.9-0
   - decay_steps=3600
   - hidden_layer_sizes=128